dikortis/LetsTalkETC/Episodes/Episode_12.md

-generally speaking to 80 bytes in off return you can of course chain most whopper turns together and get really fancy but um there's it's also very very expensive as Bitcoin transaction fees continue to rise so we're building an aggregation layer where block chains can actually do proof approve to Vera block and then Vera block this proof of proof to Bitcoin and so block chains can do it directly can do it through us um we're making and rolling out a set of tools and make it super super easy to adopt and add onto existing block chain projects and those would use the Vera block block chain for that security it also provides intermediate security to them because they're black does have some improvement work as well and so we
+generally speaking to 80 bytes in off return you can of course chain most whopper turns together and get really fancy but um there's it's also very expensive as Bitcoin transaction fees continue to rise so we're building an aggregation layer where block chains can actually do proof approve to Vera block and then Vera block this proof of proof to Bitcoin and so blockchains can do it directly can do it through us we're making and rolling out a set of tools and make it super easy to adopt and add onto existing blockchain projects and those would use the Vera block blockchain for that security it also provides intermediate security to them because they're black does have some improvement work as well and so we